Lukaku and Ibrahimovic escape additional punishment following Milan derby clash in Coppa Italia | Goal.com

-Lukaku and Ibrahimovic escape additional punishment following Milan derby clash in Coppa Italia
+FIGC president calls for further investigation into Lukaku & Ibrahimovic clash in Milan derby

-Zlatan Ibrahimovic and Romelu Lukaku have escaped additional punishments following their clash during the Coppa Italia quarter-final between AC Milan and Inter on Tuesday night.
+Zlatan Ibrahimovic and Romelu Lukaku looked to have escaped additional punishments following their clash during the Coppa Italia quarter-final between AC Milan and Inter on Tuesday night, but the Italian FA have now called for further investagation.

-Both men will serve a one-match ban from the Italian domestic cup competition, however, this was due to cards they picked up during the match itself, with authorities deciding no extra punishments are needed on top of the cautions they picked up at the time.
+Both men will serve a one-match ban from the Italian domestic cup competition due to cards they picked up during the match itself, with authorities having decided that no extra punishments were needed on top of the cautions they picked up at the time.

-Ibrahimovic later picked up a second yellow card for a clumsy tackle in the second half, while Lukaku was one yellow away from a suspension before the game, and so will sit out the semi-final first leg against Juventus, as will team-mate Achraf Hakimi because of the booking he picked up.
+Ibrahimovic later picked up a second yellow card for a clumsy tackle in the second half, while Lukaku was one yellow away from a suspension before the game, and so will sit out the semi-final first leg against Juventus, as will team-mate Achraf Hakimi.

-The press release from the Italian Sports Judge confirms the bookings received at the time are the only punishments recorded, meaning Lukaku and Ibrahimovic escape additional bans following an extraordinary clash just before half-time in the derby, which Inter went on to win 2-1 thanks to a last-minute Christian Eriksen free kick.
+The press release from the Italian Sports Judge confirmed the bookings received at the time were the only punishments recorded, meaning Lukaku and Ibrahimovic escaped additional bans following an extraordinary clash just before half-time in the derby, which Inter went on to win 2-1 thanks to a last-minute Christian Eriksen free kick.

+The president of the Italian FA (FIGC) has now stated that the prosecutor has requested the referee's report, however, and that further investigation will take place, meaning additional punishments could be doled out.

+"What we saw was not pleasant and must be questioned," FIGX supremo Gabriele Gravina said, as per ANSA "From a regulatory point of view, the referee highlighted what he saw on the pitch, now the prosecutor will acquire the report to understand what the disqualifications refer to.
+If no indications related to specific facts emerge, the prosecutor will take the measures he deems appropriate."

 Tempers flared up just before the break after Lukaku took exception to a foul by Milan defender Alessio Romagnoli.
 Ibrahimovic stepped in and squared up to the furious Belgian, with the pair going head to head while exchanging heated words.